SteveJustin1963/tec-MINT/README.md

 ### build v 1.1
 - set correct flags for the build and then compile and then burn the rom. this will combine CJ's bitbang with MINT
-- it works
+- “it finally works! “ [Back to the Future}

 ### ver 2
-- new release, see my updated readme, so punch your nuts!
+- new release, see my updated readme, now punch your nuts!
 - need more ram, cannot load long programs, moving to 4k
 - adding SPI cct .. see [tec-SCOPE ](https://github.com/SteveJustin1963/tec-SCOPE)
 - play with /int calls :Z function
-- need a larger variable and function set, name length needs to be inceased to 2 characters
+- need a larger variable and function set, name length needs to be increased to 2 characters
 - John please fix all bugs! https://github.com/orgMINT/MINT/issues

 ![image](https://github.com/user-attachments/assets/0e69968a-c699-4b05-929e-496d4e86c33c)